-Bainum unveils plans for new ‘Baltimore Banner’ news site — and hires Kimi Yoshino, a top L.A.
+Bainum unveils plans for new Baltimore Banner news site — and hires Kimi Yoshino, a top L.A.
 Times editor, to run it

 The Banner is targeting a goal of 100,000 subscribers to break even; the greater Baltimore region has a population of about 2.5 million.

-“We haven’t sold one subscription,” said Bainum.
+“We haven’t sold one subscription,” Bainum said.
 “And nobody knows our brand.
-So that’s the task a start up has.
+So that’s the task a start-up has.
 It’s going to be a challenge.”

 “There was always someone in local government being incarcerated back then,” Bainum said, bemoaning the shortage of attention on such state and local government today.
 “Who knows what shenanigans are going on now?”